ksheumaker/homeassistant-apsystems_ecur/README.md

 ## Installation resources in other languages
 German: https://smart-home-assistant.de/ap-systems-ecu-b-einbinden

-## Setup
+## Setup Integration
-Install the custom component using HACS by searching for "APSystems ECU-R".
+Install the integration using HACS by searching for "APSystems ECU-R".
 If you are unable to find the integration in HACS, select HACS in left pane, select Integrations.
 In the top pane right from the word Integrations you can find the menu (three dots above eachother).
 Select Custom Repositories and add the URL: https://github.com/ksheumaker/homeassistant-apsystems_ecur below that select category Integration.
 After the installation, restart Home Assistant by going to [Settings] > [System] and select [restart] in the upper right corner.
 After restart, next step will be the configuration.

 ## Configuration
 Choose [Configuration] > [Devices & Services] > [+ Add Integration] and search for "APSystems PV solar ECU" which enables you to configure the integration settings.
 Provide the IP-address from the ECU (no leading zero's), and set the update interval (300 seconds is the recommended default).